jorisrietveld/NHLStenden_Project_Desk-Crisim/readme.md

 the project has to install several dependencies in order to run.
 [Composer](https://getcomposer.org/) is a widely used dependency manager for PHP that can install the required dependencies using the configuration in `./composer.json` [see this]() for information about installing composer.

-For loading, pre-proccessing and compiling the front-end components we use the [webpack](https://webpack.js.org/) and the [yarn package manager](https://yarnpkg.com/en/) based on nodeJS.
+For loading, pre-processing and compiling the front-end components we use the [webpack](https://webpack.js.org/) and the [yarn package manager](https://yarnpkg.com/en/) based on nodeJS.
 It is not required to be installed on a production server but it is certainly easier to install or update the application later on.
 Storing data can be done on every database server that is compatible with
 [doctrine ORM]() by configuring your database connection parameters in `.local.env` or by setting them as environment variables.
 Make sure